mechmotum/mechmotum.github.io/content/pages/products.rst

 23. **Jason K. Moore**, `Jeswin Koshy Cherian`, `Björn Andersson`, `Oliver Lee`, and `Anders Ranheim`, "Modeling and Implementation of a Reaction Wheel Stabilization System for Low Speed Balance of a Cargo Bicycle," Bicycle and Motorcycle Dynamics 2023: Delft, The Netherlands, 2023-05-01, [`Poster <https://doi.org/10.24404/63ff23b478f53b9c419075b9>`__]
 24. **Christoph M. Schmidt**, `Azita Dabiri`, `Frederik Schulte`, `Riender Happee`, and `Jason K. Moore`, "Essential Bicycle Dynamics for Microscopic Traffic Simulation: An Example Using the Social Force Model," Bicycle and Motorcycle Dynamics 2023: Delft, The Netherlands, 2023-05-01, [Oral]
 25. `Ajaypal Singh`, `Hans Vreman`, **Andrew Dressel**, and `Jason K. Moore`, "Using a Scanning Laser Doppler Vibrometer to Investigate Causes and Possible Mitigations of Bicycle Disc Brake Noise," Measuring By Light: International Meeting on Optical Measurement Techniques and Industrial Applications: Delft, The Netherlands, 2023-03-29, [Oral]
-26. **Leila Alizadehsaravi** and `Jason K. Moore`, "The Effects of a Steer Assist System on Bicycle Postural Control in Real-Like Safety Challenges," Dutch Biomedical Engineering Conference: Egmond an Zee, 2023-01-26, [Poster]
+26. **Jan Heinen**, `Eline van der Kruk`, `Raymund ten Broek`, and `Jason K. Moore`, "Optimal Skateboard Geometry For Maximizing Ollie Height," Dutch Biomedical Engineering Conference: Egmond an Zee, The Netherlands, 2023-01-26, [`Poster <https://doi.org/10.6084/m9.figshare.22958357>`__]
-27. **Jan Heinen**, `Eline van der Kruk`, `Raymund ten Broek`, and `Jason K. Moore`, "Optimal Skateboard Geometry For Maximizing Ollie Height," Dutch Biomedical Engineering Conference: Egmond an Zee, The Netherlands, 2023-01-26, [Poster]
+27. **Leila Alizadehsaravi** and `Jason K. Moore`, "The Effects of a Steer Assist System on Bicycle Postural Control in Real-Like Safety Challenges," Dutch Biomedical Engineering Conference: Egmond an Zee, 2023-01-26, [Poster]
 28. **C M Schmidt**, `R Happee`, `J K Moore`, and `A Dabiri`, "Modeling the influence of bicycle dynamics and rider control on interactions of cyclists with other road users," Bicycle and Motorcycle Dynamics 2023: Delft, The Netherlands, 2023, [Oral]
 29. **Leila Alizadehsaravi** and `Jason K. Moore`, "The effects of a steer assist system on bicycle postural control in real-life safety challenges," International Cycling Safety Conference: Dresden, Germany, 2022-11-10, [Poster]
 30. **Andrew Dressel** and `Jason K. Moore`, "A Tilting Trike with Rider Tuneable Stability and Handling for Improved Safety," International Cycling Safety Conference: Dresden, Germany, 2022-11-10, [Oral]